JuHwiSang/mispatch_finder/docs/mispatch_finder_spec.md

 - Imports: placed at the top of the module.
 No local imports inside functions.
 - Types: avoid `Any`, avoid `type: ignore`.
 Use explicit dataclasses and precise types.
 - No dynamic duck-typing helpers for core logic (no `getattr`/`hasattr` fallbacks).
 Prefer explicit attributes and narrow APIs.
 - Error handling: fail fast; no broad catch unless necessary.
 Never swallow exceptions silently.
+No blanket try/except; let exceptions bubble unless there is a clear recovery rationale (e.g., per-line JSON tolerance in log parsing).
 - Naming: descriptive variables; functions as verbs; consistent snake_case.

 ### LLM Adapter Interface